Potential Risks of the Keto Diet

 - Choose Whole, Unprocessed Foods: Opt for whole-grain rice, which retains its intact starch structure.
 It provides balanced nutrition and digests at a slower rate, preventing rapid spikes in blood sugar.

 - Cool Your Rice Before Eating: After cooking, let the rice cool for at least 15 minutes.
-Cooling increases resistant starch, which reduces absorption in the small intestine and provides nutrients for probiotics in the large intestine.
+Cooling increases the resistant starch content, which reduces absorption in the small intestine and provides nutrients for probiotics in the large intestine.

 - Follow an Optimal Eating Order: Eat in this sequence: meat, vegetables, mushrooms, rice, and fruit.
-For vegetarians, substitute meat with legumes.
-Starting with protein-rich foods like meat or beans kickstarts digestion and absorption, allowing the body to better process the cooled rice, Hung noted.
+For vegetarians, substitute legumes for meat.
+Starting with protein-rich foods like meat or beans kickstarts digestion and absorption, allowing the body to better process the cooled rice, Hung said.

 A review indicated that the long-term efficacy, safety, and health benefits of the keto diet currently lack sufficient supporting data.
 On the other hand, a non-keto diet with a daily intake of 100 to 150 grams of carbohydrates, when well-managed, may prove to be more practical, according to Hung.